Skip to main content

 });

-Testing HTTP actions with t.fetch
+HTTP actions

 Your test can call HTTP actions registered by your router: